xchangrey/poke-pose/README.md

-# PokeAPI React App
+# Poke Pose React App

 This is a simple React application that displays information about Pokémon using the PokeAPI.
+You can visit the link [HERE](https://poke-pose.vercel.app/).

 ## Features